otrv4/otrv4/otrv4.md

 Exchanges Data Messages             <------------>  Exchanges Data Messages
 ```

-An OTRv4 conversation is established when one participant requests a
+An OTRv4 conversation can begin after one participant requests a conversation.
-conversation, advertising which versions they support.
-If the other participant
+This includes an advertisement of which versions they support.
+If the other
-supports one of these versions, a deniable key exchange protocol is used to
+participant supports one of these versions, a deniable, authenticated key exchange
-establish a secure channel.
-Encrypted messages are then exchanged in this secure
+(DAKE) is used to establish a secure channel.
+Encrypted messages are then
-channel with forward secrecy.
+exchanged in this secure channel with forward secrecy.

 ## Assumptions